 7. Acknowledgments.
 A relatively complete acknowledgment section shows courtesy to those who helped and funded you, and informs readers of your working environment.
 Usually one or two short sentences are enough.

-8. Citations.
-A full list of the papers and texts mentioned in the paper with full reference information.
-It is best for each listing to include title of the book or article, unless the target journal explicitly forbids this.
+8. Citations/references.
+A full list of the papers, texts and websites mentioned in the paper with full reference information.
+It is best for each listing to include the title of the book or article, unless the target journal explicitly forbids this.
 Every reference should have been mentioned at least once in the text.

 9. Figures and captions.
-It is easiest for the reader if the figures and captions appear in the text near where the text refers to them.
-Only put them all at the end if a journal demands that.
+It is easiest for the reader if the figures and captions appear in the text and near to the text that refers to them.
+Only put figures at the end if a journal demands that.

 B. How should you spend your time?